They Call Me Mister Tibbs!: Production

 Quincy Jones wrote the score, as he did with In the Heat of the Night, although the tone of the music in each is markedly different.
 The previous film, owing to its setting, had a country and bluesy sound, whereas his work for this film was in the funk milieu that would become Jones' trademark in the early 1970s.

 The film's title was taken from Virgil's assertive response in In the Heat of the Night after the chief mockingly asked him what people call him in the city where he works.

 It was followed by a third film titled The Organization (1971).

 The film was the last appearance of veteran actor Juano Hernández, who died in July 1970, a few days after the film premiered.

 Reception

-The film has a 60% rating on Rotten Tomatoes as of June 2009.
+The AFI Catalog of Feature Films describes the film as having opened in New York City on July 8, 1970, following lukewarm reviews.
+Stuart Galbraith IV of DVD Talk described the film as a routine but not-bad cop thriller, writing that Sidney Poitier's performance was very good but that the film was weakened by Gordon Douglas's direction and its subplot about Tibbs's personal life.
+On Rotten Tomatoes, the film has a 50% rating based on six critic reviews.
 It did not attract nearly as positive a response as the series' 1967 debut, In the Heat of the Night, which won five Academy Awards including the 1967 Best Picture Oscar.